appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/monitoring.md

 If you want to download and share the logs after you [filter](#filtering-logs), you can the same UI.

-1. Open the "Query inspector" menu from `1`. box.
-2. Head to the "Data" tab from `2`. box.
+1. Filter the logs according to your needs.
-3. Press the "Download logs" button to download the filtered logs.
+2. Hit the "Download" button from upper right corner of the logs.
+3. Select `txt` as the format.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/be-2111-4-download-logs.png' />

+A file that contains the filtered logs will be downloaded to your local computer.

+You can share that log file to troubleshoot the problems.